 Activated Carbon Market Analysis by Mordor Intelligence

-The activated carbon market generated USD 4.83 billion in 2025 and is forecast to reach USD 5.79 billion by 2030, expanding at a 5.30% CAGR between 2025 and 2030.
+The Activated Carbon Market size is estimated at USD 4.83 billion in 2025, and is expected to reach USD 5.79 billion by 2030, at a CAGR of 5.30% during the forecast period (2025-2030).
 Stringent water-quality rules, rapid industrialization in Asia-Pacific, and rising demand for specialty grades in pharmaceutical, mining, and advanced air-filtration processes propel growth.
 Coconut-shell feedstock remains the premium raw material for high-performance grades, yet tightening supply and volatile coal prices are spurring vertical integration and exploration of alternative precursors.
 Regulatory momentum anchors long-term demand for granular products, most notably the U.S. EPA’s 2024 PFAS drinking-water standard naming granular activated carbon (GAC) as Best Available Technology.
 Simultaneously, powdered activated carbon (PAC) is pivotal in mercury-emission control for coal-fired utilities, while wood-based carbons attract investment through sustainable production breakthroughs.
 Manufacturers able to secure raw-material certainty, invest in reactivation capacity, and bundle digital monitoring services are best positioned to capture upcoming contracts.

 Key Report Takeaways